 - the diagnosis of asthma is in doubt

-- they are considering another diagnosis (which may be as well as the asthma) that requires more specialist investigation
+- they are considering whether you have another condition (which may be in addition to asthma) that requires more specialist investigation.

 - your asthma can only be controlled with regular or frequent oral steroids

-- you have frequent symptoms even though you’re taking high levels of add-on treatments
+- you have frequent symptoms even though you’re taking high doses of add-on treatments

-- your GP suspects you might have occupational asthma.
+- your GP suspects you may have occupational asthma.

 Be honest about how you’re managing your asthma